ANALYSIS-U.S. oil refiners bet the farm Biden will back them on biofuels

 Merchant refiners have long tried to dismantle a U.S. law requiring them to blend biofuels like ethanol into their fuel or buy credits from competitors who do.

 But until very recently, they largely continued to participate in the multibillion-dollar credit market by buying credits to offset their production, a Reuters analysis of earnings releases shows.
-But, now, some of these same refiners are building up record short positions in the credits.
+Now, some of these refiners are building up record short positions in the credits.

-Behind the shift is a bet that U.S. President Joe Biden will ultimately side with refiners and their powerful union supporters.
-But significantly rolling back the law as they wish would anger the nation's Farm Belt, experts interviewed by Reuters said.
+They are betting U.S. President Joe Biden will ultimately side with refiners and their union supporters and roll back the law, known as the U.S. Renewable Fuel Standard (RFS), experts interviewed by Reuters said, but this would anger the Farm Belt.

-Refiners have extra leverage right now because the White House is battling rising fuel prices, which are hurting Biden's poll ratings.
+Refiners have leverage right now because rising fuel price are hurting Biden's poll ratings.

 "This is nothing more than a political shakedown," Brooke Coleman, executive director of the Advanced Biofuels Business Council, told Reuters.
 "These refineries are daring the Biden White House to make them lie in the bed they made by intentionally running up massive short positions," on biofuel credits.